BohdanYarovyi/fitness-console/README.md

 -  🔥 **Calculate Weekly Calories** — sums burned calories for the week starting from a user-provided date.
 - 📅 **Calculate Monthly Calories** — sums burned calories for a given month and year.
 - 💾 **Data Persistence** — workouts are saved to a JSON file between sessions.
-- 🕵️ **Validation** - each step is validated and guarantees the stability of the system
+- 🕵️ **Validation** - each step is validated and guarantees the stability of the system.

 ---